ztc0611/base4096-godot/README.md

 ## Notes

-For the vast majority of this experiment, I thought this was a novel idea, but it turns out *qntm* has done pretty extensive work in this sector in JavaScript.
+1. For the vast majority of this experiment, I thought this was a novel idea, but it turns out *qntm* has done pretty extensive work in this sector in JavaScript.
 I wasn't aware of this until I had already fully implemented the Godot code, and I also think it might be of some use to developers.

+2. I attempted to remove offensive characters from the selection, but I might have failed.
+Apologies if you see something unintended.